astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/galaxy_catalog_analysis_tutorial1.rst

 .. _galaxy_catalog_analysis_tutorial1:

-Basic Galaxy Catalog Analysis Example 1: Galaxy properties as a function of halo mass
+Galaxy Catalog Analysis Example: Galaxy properties as a function of halo mass
 ========================================================================================

 In this example, we'll show how to start from a sample of mock galaxies